 BGXpress Framework Introduction

 The Silicon Labs BGX device provides a bridge between Bluetooth Low Energy (BLE) and Serial communication.
-The BGXpressService makes it easy to build an Android app that interacts with BGX.
+BGXpress.framework makes it easy to write an iOS app that interacts with BGX.
 It supports discovery of BGX devices, connecting and disconnecting, setting and detecting the bus mode of the BGX, sending and receiving data, and OTA (Over The Air) Firmware Updates of the BGX accessed through the Silicon Labs DMS (Device Management Service).

 Source Code and License

 The BGX mobile libraries are licensed under a permissive open source license and can be found on GitHub.

 Adding BGXpress.framework to your iOS app

 If you already have an existing iOS app and would like to add interoperation with a BGX to it, you can do so.
 First, add bgxpress.xcodeproj to your app's workspace file.
 Next, select your app in the Project Navigator in Xcode.
 Switch to Build Phases and add BGXpress to the list of target dependencies.
 Then add a new copy files build phase, choose Frameworks as the destination, and add BGXpress.framework to the build phase.
 This will allow BGXpress.framework to be built as needed and copied into your app bundle.

 BGXEmptyProject provides you with a starting point for new development using the BGXpress.framework.
 You can open it by locating the file BGXEmptyProject.xcworkspace and opening it with Xcode.
 Just like BGXCommander, this app requires a real device and a signing certificate from Apple to interact with BGXdevices.

 BGXCommander uses CocoaPods to get the latest versions of certain third party libraries.
 In order for it to build properly, you should install Cocoapods.
 Visit https://cocoapods.org for more information about installing CocoaPods.